-Whatever your blind spot or pressure point, I suspect you share a common fear.
+Whatever your blind spot, pressure point or new challenge to adapt to, I suspect you share a common fear.
 The fear that training means a wasted day out of the office when you could be getting shit done.

-- Good training (and coaching) often dovetails with SMART goals, in that they should be Specific, Measurable, Attainable, Realistic and Timely.
-But adding a wildcard element wins the day, and will therefore be integral to all Stranger training.
+1. Good training (and coaching) often dovetails with SMART goals, in that they should be Specific, Measurable, Attainable, Realistic and Timely.
+But adding a wildcard element wins the day.
+What’s gone unspecified and undefined all this time?

-- Preparation is everything.
-But in the session itself, take a risk.
+5. Preparation is everything.
+But in the session itself, take a risk, use judgement.

-- Curate courses so that networking happens naturally.
+7. Curate sessions so that networking happens naturally.
 Less business card exchanges, more cocktails to close.